awsdocs/aws-systems-manager-user-guide/doc_source/sysman-manual-agent-install.md

       ```

 **Note**
 SSM Agent is updated whenever changes are made to Systems Manager and when new capabilities are added\.
 To ensure that your instances are always running the newest version of SSM Agent, we recommend that you create a State Manager association that automatically updates SSM Agent when a new version is available\.
 You can also use Run Command to quickly update one or more instances with the latest version\.
-For more information, see [Automatically Update SSM Agent \(CLI\)](sysman-state-cli.md) \(State Manager\) and [Update the SSM Agent by using Run Command](rc-console.md#rc-console-agentexample)\.
+For more information, see [Automatically Update SSM Agent \(CLI\)](sysman-state-cli.md) \(State Manager\) and [Update SSM Agent by using Run Command](rc-console.md#rc-console-agentexample)\.

 ## Ubuntu Server<a name="agent-install-ubuntu"></a>

-Connect to your Ubuntu Server instance and perform the steps in one of following procedures to install the SSM Agent on each instance that will run commands using Systems Manager\.
+Connect to your Ubuntu Server instance and perform the steps in one of following procedures to install SSM Agent on each instance that will run commands using Systems Manager\.

 **Topics**
 + [About SSM Agent installations on 64\-bit Ubuntu Server 16\.04 instances](#agent-install-ubuntu-about-v16)